 - Business information that is truly sensitive.

-- OECD Watch believes NGOs can continue campaigning during a complaint, provided they do so with respect for appropriate NCP rules on confidentiality.
-Depending on the situation, public campaigning (based on publicly available information) while the complaint is ongoing may:
+- OECD Watch believes NGOs can continue campaigning during a complaint and still respect appropriate NCP rules on confidentiality.

 NGOs should decide which strategy is more likely to result in a positive resolution of the issue in question.